 My raw food journey was the gateway to me realising that women’s relationships with food was stopping them from living a life of choice; a life of fulfillment and worthiness.

-I transitioned from working with raw food to life coach to turn that sense of disempowerment around – to support women to own their successes, to find out why they’re here, to mentor one another and to have a purpose and vision for what they’re working towards.
+I transitioned from working with raw food to training as a life coach to turn that sense of disempowerment around – to support women to own their voices, to celebrate their successes, to find out why they’re here, to mentor one another and to have a purpose and vision for what they’re working towards.

 My upbringing in foster care has been a gift to me, because I know what it is like to be incredibly scared, and to be vulnerable – and to just not know.
 It also gave me the ability to be in the world of another, because every new family opened the door to a new world for me.

-I want to help shape a new paradigm for women to step in to, without guilt or apology.
+I want to help shape a new paradigm for women to step into.